matn7/Google-Platform-Notes/flashcard/Microservices.md

   * A span represent each individual storage of request processing, encompassing start and end timestamps, and is uniquely identified by combination of trace ID and `span ID`.

-1. When a client request received at the edge server if the first service inside the network, a trace ID lika abc123def will be generated, and it is going to be same through the request.
+1. When a client request received at the edge server if the first service inside the network, a trace ID like 'abc123def' will be generated, and it is going to be same through the request.
 2. Apart from trace ID and span ID, a metadata information can also be attached to the logs using Tags.
 For example, here we added service name which is accounts.